nagyistge/microservice-at-scale-paxos-stream-light/README.md

 - Direct support for Haskell and Erlang
 - Deployment options including NSA Datacenter Cloud
 - Eat all your competition, Out-Hype them with something that has all the constantly updated list of buzzwords, and our top tier Marketing team is always on the move.

+# STAR THAT PROJECT NOW AND GET THE BENEFIT OF BEING CONTACTED BY MILLIONS OF LINKEDIN ROBOTS